 There’s nothing worse than being disorganized while wrapping gifts.
 When we did our basement renovation this summer, I set up somewhat of a craft/gift-wrapping room, with a project table, additional lighting and storage.
 For my Christmas wrapping supplies, I keep everything in a large plastic tub, with a series of smaller sorted boxes within.
 In the past, I used to haul it up to my kitchen table and then I’d pull the stuff out and have to put it away so we could eat.
 Now I can leave everything out on my project table and close the door until all the gifts are wrapped- so much simpler!
 Someday, I’d love a wrapping station like this.

 We don’t host Christmas at our house, but planning what we’re going to take with us for food and drinks ahead of time really helps out.
 If you host Christmas, do your menu planning now and create your grocery list.
 Try to purchase everything you can ahead of time so you only need to do a small shopping trip closer to Christmas when it’s chaotic.
 Also, consider preparing dishes you can pop in the freezer and pull out when needed.

 A big thank you to everyone who has been following this series.
-I enjoy reading all your wonderful comments.
+I enjoy reading all your wonderful comments, and I’m thrilled it’s helping you stay on track.
 I’m having a blast putting it together and it’s definitely keeping me on my toes!
-I’d love for you to share what you’ve been doing to prepare for Christmas at the link parties.
-All will be open until December 25.

 Enjoy your weekend,